In this Store, we have covered sugar bowls.

 Co. pattern (their pattern #2) ca. 1885.

 It is beautiful in amber.
-The base is rough with a chip seen HERE. $65
+The base is rough with a chip seen HERE. *SOLD*

 RED BLOCK aka Late Block is a Duncan pattern ca. 1887, this piece having no 'red' on it.
-It has nics on the lid flange & a chip under the edge of the lid seen HERE. $55 RIVERSIDE'S #301.
-Now this is a rare
+It has nics on the lid flange & a chip under the edge of the lid seen HERE. $55 ROTEC is one of McKee's

 Bros. ca. 1880s.
 We have many other pieces in this pattern in stock. $58